Page last updated: 3 March 2026

 How many passengers pass through Denver International Airport each year?

-Denver International Airport handled over 80 million passengers in 2024, setting a new record and maintaining its position among the world’s busiest airports.
+Denver International Airport handled over 80 million passengers in 2025, matching its 2024 record and maintaining its position among the world’s busiest airports.

 - Passenger volume fell to 33.7 million in 2020 at the height of the pandemic, then rebounded to 58.8 million in 2021 and 77.8 million in 2023.